mclarkk/circuit-exercise-timer/README.md

 ## Notes

-You may not need to use gTTS (Google Text-to-Speech).
-It is only used to create a synthetic speech file if one doesn't already exist for the utterance in question.
-I checked in the sound files generated for
+In many cases, you may not need to use gTTS (Google Text-to-Speech).
+The library is only used to create a synthetic speech file if one doesn't already exist for the utterance in question.
+Most of the speech files played by Circuit Exercise Timer have been checked in already.

 ## Sound effect sources: